-Council employees are subject to the Code, its obligations and directions as detailed.
+Council contractors/representatives are subject to the Code, its obligations and directions as detailed.

-If you have any concerns with any part of the Code, please contact Council's Organisational Development Unit.
+If you have any concerns with any part of the Code, please contact Council's Contracts Unit.

 Any breach of this Code will result in appropriate action being taken by Council.
-In the case of Council employees, a breach may result in disciplinary action, including termination of employment.
-Further, Council may report any alleged criminal actions by any employee to the Police.
+In the case of Council contractors/representative, a breach may result in disciplinary action, including termination of the contract.